 Do you find yourself sending over important documents, only for your clients to stop responding?

 Whenever you send a PDF, your clients might struggle to download the correct PDF editing software or even take the time to print and scan the document.
 Instead, HoneyBook lets you combine multiple steps into smart files that your clients can fill out in real time.

 When you combine steps like your pricing guide and invoice, everything updates in real time as well.
 The services they select are carried over into the invoice, which they can immediately pay.
-There’s no need to go back and forth about services and then draft an invoice days later.
+There’s no need to go back and forth about services and then draft an online invoice days later.

 Another great use case for smart files is the ability to pull client information into fields inside other documents.
 For example, your client background questionnaire that asks for their name and contact information can populate fields in your contract so you can get their signed approval all in one file.

 You can also update smart files easily if something needs to be changed.
 Your client decided to change their service selection before signing the contract?
 No worries– by simply changing their selection, the contract and invoice can update automatically.
 That’s hours of saved time each month without having to recreate or reprint static PDFs!

 4. Make your subject line and email easy to scan

 When it’s time to send emails to your clients, be sure to make them easily scannable.
 As we mentioned before, your clients might be battling full inboxes and busy schedules.
 In fact, one study shows that 80% of people are only scanning emails rather than reading them fully.
 Your clients will want to know what you’re emailing about as soon as they read the subject line.

 You can add notes like “High Priority”, “Info Needed”, or “Action Needed” to the front of your subject lines to make it clear that they’re important or require specific action from the client.
 For example, “Action Needed – Invoice Due” could be a much better payment reminder subject line than “Following up on invoice.”